openhealthcare/opal-research/README.md

 # OPAL Research

-An [OPAL](http://opal.openhealthcare.org.uk) plugin for running data collection for research studies.
+An [OPAL](http://opal.openhealthcare.org.uk) plugin for running research studies.

-Features fine grained access control (Clinical Lead, Researcher, Research Nurse, Lab technician roles out of the box), with blinding, custom data field collection, audit trail, query interface and data export to CSV for subsequent data analysis.
+Features fine grained access control (Clinical Lead, Researcher, Research Nurse, Lab technician roles out of the box), with blinding, audit trail, query interface and data export to CSV for subsequent data analysis.

+Custom data collection per study as well as the ability to 'import' patient / episode details from existing in/outpatient teams.

 Supports many concurrent, single or multi-site studies.